 - Act as the contact point for the supervisory authority on issues relating to processing, including the prior consultation referred to in Article 36, and to consult, where appropriate, with regard to any other matter.

-Even though a data protection commissioner can perform other tasks, they have to be involved in all issues related to personal data protection.
+Even though a data protection officer can perform other tasks, they have to be involved in all issues related to personal data protection.
 Ensure that the DPO exercises their functions independently and reports to the highest level of management e.g. can’t be an IT or Information Security Director

 Have you decided to appoint a data protection officer?
 Get your prospective DPO up to speed with our five-day certified EU GDPR Foundation & Practitioner course in Croke Park, Dublin on 12 – 16 June 2017.